Electric Cars

 Electric car sales are on the up, manufacturers are introducing new models every few months, and there is a growing range of home chargers to fill the batteries each night.
 But, while plugging in and charging is often a very simple process, there is a lot to get your head around.

-You need to understand the power constraints of your home's electrical system and outlets, then you need to decide which type of charger to buy, where to install it, what extra features you want it to have, and how much you want to pay.
+You need to understand the power constraints of your home's electrical system and outlets; then, you need to decide which charger to buy, where to install it, what extra features you want it to have, and how much you want to pay.

-This guide will walk you through some common questions asked by drivers who are considering buying their first electric car.
+This guide will cover some common questions asked by drivers who are considering buying their first electric car.

 How many miles do you drive each week, and does your employer offer car charging?

 First, let us start with the very basics.
-We ask these questions first because you might be in the fortunate position of having a short commute to a workplace equipped with car chargers.
-If this is you, then you might not even need to install a charger at home — so long as your employer doesn't mind you filling up the battery for personal use as well as commuting, of course.
+We ask these questions first because you might be fortunate to have a short commute to a workplace equipped with car chargers.
+If this is you, then you might not even need to install a charger at home — so long as your employer doesn't mind you filling up the battery for personal use and commuting.

 Is there a public charger near to where you live?

-On a similar train of thought to the previous question, if there are public chargers near your home, then perhaps you can pay to use these instead of installing your own at home.
+In a similar vein to the previous question, if public chargers are near your home, perhaps you can pay to use them instead of installing your own.

-You should regularly check to see how busy your local public chargers are, as they might not always be available when you need them.
-They probably can't be relied on to fully satisfy your electric car charging requirements, but if you live near a public charger and your work lets you charge there, between these two options you might be set.
+You should regularly check to see how busy your local public chargers are, as they might not always be available when needed.
+They probably can't be relied on to fully satisfy your electric car charging requirements, but if you live near a public charger and your work lets you charge there, between these two options, you might be set.

-As a piece of anecdotal evidence, I live in a residential part of south west London and have a neighbor who owns a Tesla but does not have a driveway, so is unable to install a personal charger.
-The neighbor seemingly gets by with charging elsewhere — at the public charger on the next street, for example.
+As anecdotal evidence, I live in a residential part of southwest London and have a neighbor who owns a Tesla but does not have a driveway, so is unable to install a personal charger.
+The neighbor seemingly gets by with charging elsewhere—at the public charger on the next street, for example.
 Another does a similar thing with their Jaguar I-Pace, which is topped up using a public charger fitted to a bollard on the sidewalk.

-If you are going to rely on public chargers, you should bear in mind that electric car sales are increasing and your local chargers could soon be in greater demand, making them less convenient.
-They also can't be replied upon quite as much as a gas station, and sometimes you will arrive at a charger to find it doesn't work.
-I have experienced this several times, where the charger either needs rebooting (via a call to the customer helpline) or is broken and either cannot be used at all, or can't accept payment via contactless bank card.
+If you will rely on public chargers, you should bear in mind that electric car sales are increasing and your local chargers could soon be in greater demand, making them less convenient.
+They also can't be relied upon quite as much as a gas station, and sometimes you will arrive at a charger to find it doesn't work.
+I have experienced this several times, where the charger either needs rebooting (via a call to the customer helpline) or is broken and either cannot be used or accept payment via a contactless bank card.

 How does at-home electric car charging work?

 The slowest option is to plug your electric car directly into a wall outlet.
-This makes use of the car's internal charger, but charge times are incredibly slow, giving the battery just three to five miles of range per hour of charging.
-I once plugged a Tesla Model X into a domestic home socket and the estimate time until full sat at "more than 24 hours" for most of the day.
+This uses the car's internal charger, but charge times are incredibly slow, giving the battery just three to five miles of range per hour of charging.
+I once plugged a Tesla Model X into a domestic home socket, and the estimated time until full sat at "more than 24 hours" for most of the day.

-This can be an option if you are visiting family for the weekend and won't be needing your car — just plug in, leave it for a couple of days to warn maybe 100 miles of range, and reimburse their generosity however you see fit.
-Every electric car sold in the U.S. comes with a 120-volt Level 1 portable charger, which plugs into a regular wall outlet like any other electrical device.
+This can be an option if you are visiting family for the weekend and won't need your car—plug in, leave it for a couple of days to give it maybe 100 miles of range, and reimburse their generosity however you see fit.
+Every electric car sold in the U.S. comes with a 120-volt Level 1 portable charger that plugs into a regular wall outlet like any other electrical device.

-A step up from this is the Level 2, 240 volt charger.
-This is the most common type of home charger for electric cars and is also used widely by public charging stations too.
+A step up from this is the Level 2, 240-volt charger.
+This is the most common home charger for electric cars and is widely used by public charging stations.
 They vary in power and can charge cars at between roughly 12 and 60 miles of range per hour.
-Given most electric cars have a range of around 200 to 300 miles, that higher charge speed means just 3.5 hours of charging to mostly fill an almost empty battery.
-But remember, a fuller battery charges more slowly than an empty one, so the first 50 miles of range might take just two or three hours, but the final 20 percent will take much longer.
+Given that most electric cars range around 200 to 300 miles, that higher charge speed means just 3.5 hours of charging to fill an almost empty battery.
+But remember a fuller battery charges more slowly than an empty one, so the first 50 miles of range might take just two or three hours, but the final 20 percent will take much longer.

 Even at the slower Level 2 rate, a larger electric car can be filled from empty overnight, making it ideal for most use cases.

-Say you get home from work at 6 or 7pm; you can plug the car in for 11 or 12 hours before needing it again in the morning.
-It's unlikely you'll need to use the car's entire potential range on every journey, so in reality an overnight charge every few days will be more than enough to cover your commute and regular journeys.
+Say you get home from work at 6 or 7 p.m.; you can plug the car in for 11 or 12 hours before needing it again in the morning.
+You'll unlikely need to use the car's entire potential range on every journey, so an overnight charge every few days will be more than enough to cover your commute and regular journeys.

-It is worth briefly noting how all electric cars sold in the US use the same charging connection, apart from Tesla, which has a proprietary connection.
-It is a similar story in Europe, where most electric cars use the same connection, apart from Tesla.
-Thankfully, Teslas come with an adaptor to overcome this, and they now also work with the CCS high-speed charging standard seen across the US and Europe, without an adaptor.
+It is worth noting that all electric cars sold in the US use the same charging connection, except Tesla, which has a proprietary connection.
+It is a similar story in Europe, where most electric cars use the same connection, except Tesla.
+Thankfully, Tesla has come up with an adaptor to overcome this, and they now also work with the CCS high-speed charging standard seen across the US and Europe without an adaptor.

 It should also be added that electric cars have different charging connections depending on the market they are sold in.
 So as long as you use your car in the market you bought it from – such as the US, Europe or Asia – it will work.